mdmtk/docs/edge/source/guide/xml/generate.md

 # XML Generation

 ## Overall Approach
-As discussed in the MX overview document, MX uses the XML format to submit requests to the framework to apply settings or to retrieve information.
+As discussed in the MX Management System Overview document, the XML format is used to submit requests to the MXMS to apply settings or to retrieve information.
 It also uses this same format when sending back responses to the client making the request.
 The XML needs to be structured in a standardized format.
 In order to help understand this format, we have included a DSDtoXML tool with this toolkit to be used to generate sample XML.
 Typically you would require that some values be changed dynamically on the device by your client application.
 So you would therefore manipulate the values of specific parameter attributes within your code based on the specific template you have generated.

 A typical approach to XML generation may include:

 * Use the DSDtoXML tool to generate several XML templates for the features you wish to include in your client
 * Include these templates either in your device client or server code depending on your scheme for setting values
 * Edit the values inside specific parameter attributes accordingly (typically parameters with text values)
-* Submit the XML from your client application that has been enabled for MX communication
+* Submit the XML from your client application that has been enabled for MXMS communication

 ## DSD Files

 DSD Files are XML documents that define the schema a CSP uses to configure settings on a device.
 Each CSP has a matching DSD document.
-Each version of the MX Framework includes a set of CSPs that include a specific feature set.
-When generating XML for a CSP, be sure to consider the version of MX that you are working with.
+Each version of the MXMS includes a set of CSPs that include a specific feature set.
+When generating XML for a CSP, be sure to consider the version of the MXMS that you are working with.
 The DSDs included with the MDM Toolkit can be found in the `MX` folder.
-Within the `MX` folder, there will be versions of MX along with a `DSD` subfolder.
+Within the `MX` folder, there will be versions of MXMS along with a `DSD` subfolder.

 ![img](images/dsdfiles.jpg)